From appliances to aesthetics, take a look at the best kitchen trends for 2019.

 With cool new kitchen brands popping up and lots of innovative design ideas on display in kitchen showrooms across the country, there are plenty of on-trend looks and state-of-the-art appliances to pick from.

-So, whether your current design needs renovating or you simply want to refresh a tired scheme, these are the latest advances in kitchen design you need to see.
-Take inspiration from these latest kitchen designs for 2019.
+So, whether your current kitchen needs renovating or you simply want to refresh a tired scheme, take inspiration from these latest kitchen designs for 2019.